jifalops/shared_theme/example/README.md

 # Shared Theme Example

 This fully functional example is comprised of three packages.
+Use the links for more information about each package.

 Package | Description | Platform dependencies
 -|-|-